 First published in 1991, it is a collection of Murray’s legendary journalism on music and much, much more from the 1970s and 1980s in New Musical Express and elsewhere.
 The Guardian described Murray as ‘one of the best British writers on pop music, and this is a compilation of HIS best’ – and it’s published here with a new introduction by Joel Nathan Rosen and a new afterword by CSM himself.

 Moscow Gold?
-The Soviet Union and the British left by Paul Anderson and Kevin Davey is available as a Kindle e-book here for £3.50 and will be published in early 2014 in paperback.
+The Soviet Union and the British left by Paul Anderson and Kevin Davey is available as a Kindle e-book here and will be published very soon in paperback.

 ‘A fine little book you can read in a day.
 Anderson and Davey have taken advantage of the vast amount of research into communism since the end of the cold war.
 They wear it lightly, and refreshingly, are open about their political position.
 As members of the democratic left, they believe that communism was a disaster for left wing politics.
 It tied the left to tyranny and the lies and disillusion that went with it.’